 It’s inevitable to experience clogged drains in your home.
 And when you encounter one, you can attempt to fix the plumbing problem yourself.
 The common solutions are pouring hot water into the drain, using a plunger, pouring in a mixture of baking soda and vinegar, or pouring chemicals.
 However, tough clogged drains may call for a professional to get it fixed especially when plungers and mixture of baking soda and vinegar do not work.
 But a do-it-yourselfer can go as far as using a drain snake.
 Why not?
-Having a plumber fix the drain can cost you hundreds of dollars while a drain snake will only take about $25 off of your pocket and it’s an easy solution in a professional level.
+Having an HVAC expert or plumber fix the drain can cost you hundreds of dollars while a drain snake will only take about $25 off of your pocket and it’s an easy solution in a professional level.

 Let’s learn what a drain snake is before we discuss how to use one.

 A drain snake (aka drain auger or plumbing snake), is a long, bending metal wire that has a funnel-like tool on its end.
 It is called a snake due to its resemblance to the animal, snake.
 A small home drain snake is usually 50 feet long and is hand-powered.
 The cable of the snake will be fed down the drain, and as it is being pushed down, the handle should be turned which means the cable will be spinning as it goes down the pipe.

 Due to the snake’s flexibility, the snake will go down the drain easily even with its twists and turns, until you reach the obstruction.
 The twisting motion will allow the end of the auger to hook the clog and you can simply pull it out of the pipe.

 A home drain snake is different from the one that is used in the toilet.
 A toilet snake would have a plastic cover that protects the porcelain from scratches that may be caused by the metal cable and the auger.
 That’s beside the obvious reason that you wouldn’t want to use one snake for your toilet and your kitchen sink.

 So how do you use a drain snake?